-1. The boil out of the boiler and system is neither difficult nor expensive.
+The boil out of the boiler and system is neither difficult nor expensive.
 The chemicals needed for cleaning are readily available.
 Trisodium phosphate, and sodium hydroxide (lye) are the most commonly used chemicals.
 Use only one type of solution in the system.
-The amount of chemical required will vary according to conditions, but an amount of one pound of chemical per fifty gallons of water is suggested.
+The amount of chemical required will vary according to conditions, but one pound per fifty gallons of water is suggested.